sjsrey/ors/ors_address.md

-% Open Regional Science
+%Open Regional Science
-% Sergio J. Rey
+% Sergio J. Rey^1,^^2^
-% WRSA Presidential Address, February 18, 2013
+% February 18, 2013

+\vspace{1 in}
+\begin{center}
+\textbf{PRESIDENTIAL ADDRESS}\\
+\vspace{.25in}
+55th Annual Meeting of Western Regional Science Association\\
+San Diego, California
+\end{center}

 \vfill
+^1^ \small GeoDa Center for Geospatial Computation and Analysis, School of Geographical Sciences and Urban Planning, Arizona State University, Tempe, AZ. email: srey@asu.edu

+^2^ \small I have benefited from the insightful comments of Eric Heikkila who served as discussant for this address.
+Any remaining errors are my responsibility.
 \newpage

 # Introduction